How We Decide on Themes

 Status: Accepting submissions

-Our Spring 2022 Issue will explore what hides in the shadows.
-Stories already locked for this issue range from genre-soaked tales of ghosts, real-life imaginary friends, and old fashion invisibility guns.
+Our Unseen issue will explore what hides in the shadows.
+Stories already locked for this issue range from genre-soaked tales of ghosts, real-life imaginary friends, and old-fashioned invisibility guns.
 Moving into realism, stories explore what it’s like to live on the margins of society, to be someone who the rest of the society doesn’t wish to look at.
 These works explore race, cultural assimilation, homelessness, and sexism.
-From the partnership with Kelly Sue DeConnick and #VisibleWomen, to a focus on bringing in people of color, people with disabilities, LGBTQ +authors, and many other “unseen” creators, this issue will burst with perspectives that we don’t see enough in publishing.
+From the partnership with Kelly Sue DeConnick and #VisibleWomen, to a focus on bringing in people of color, people with disabilities, LGBTQ+ authors, and many other “unseen” creators, this issue will burst with perspectives that we don’t see enough in publishing.

 How Do I Get My Hands on a Copy?